mlpce/tosbindl/README.md

   Utility functions are published through the table 'gemdos.utility'

 ### gemdos.utility.esc ()
-  Consume a key press if available and raise an error if the key pressed is the escape key.
+  Read a key press if available and raise an error if the key pressed is the escape key.

   ```